 - 1 oz . cake flour

-- 4 oz . whole eggs, (whisk 3 eggs together, then weigh out 4 oz.
+- 4 oz . whole eggs (whisk 3 eggs together, then weigh out 4 oz.
 Save the extra for another use)

 - In a mixer bowl fitted with the paddle attachment, mix almond paste (you will probably have to break it into little chunks with your fingers first) with sugar until evenly blended.

-- Blend in the butter and flour and then the eggs until the mixture is smooth.
+- Blend in the butter and flour until well combined.

 - To use, spread a thin layer in a tart shell, as above, or on puff pastry and bake at 350 degrees until frangipane is puffed and golden brown.
-This is especially nice with stone fruite: peaches, apricots, nectarines, or cherries.
+This is especially nice with stone fruits: peaches, apricots, nectarines, or cherries.
 A classic French pairing is with sliced pears.